enisgjinii/FivSync/x-post.md

 ## Thread Version (Multiple tweets)

 ### Tweet 1:
-🚀 Just launched: Fiverr Conversation Extractor!
+🚀 Building something exciting for Fiverr freelancers!

-A Chrome extension that helps freelancers extract, backup, and analyze their Fiverr conversations.
+Working on a Chrome extension that will help you extract, backup, and analyze your Fiverr conversations.

 Never lose important client messages again!

-#Fiverr #Freelancer
+#Fiverr #Freelancer #ComingSoon

 ### Tweet 2:
-📊 Key Features:
+📊 What we're building:

 ✅ Export conversations as PDF/Excel
 ✅ Bulk export all chats at once